OXID-eSales/paypal/README.md

 In order to install the module via composer run one of the following commands in commandline in your shop base directory (where the shop's composer.json file resides).
-* **composer require oxid-esales/paypal-module:^4.0.0** to install the released version compatible with OXID eShop RC1
+* **composer require oxid-esales/paypal-module:^5.0.0** to install the released version compatible with OXID eShop Compilation 6.1
-* **composer require oxid-esales/paypal-module:^5.0.0** to install the released version compatible with OXID eShop RC2
+* **composer require oxid-esales/paypal-module:^6.0.0** to install the released version compatible with OXID eShop Compilation 6.2
 * **composer require oxid-esales/paypal-module:dev-master** to install the latest unreleased version from github

 ## Bugs and Issues